-Section 1602.457.
-Cancellation and Settlement Policy Texas Department of Licensing and Regulation (TDLR) Regulation of Cosmetology
+Section 1603.601.
+Cancellation and Settlement Policy Texas Department of Licensing and Regulation (TDLR)

 For applicants who cancel enrollment or students who withdraw from enrollment a fair and equitable settlement will apply.
 The supplies, graduation fees, application fee, rentals, and other charges, which are not considered in the tuition adjustment computation, are non-refundable.
-The following policy will apply to all terminations for any reason, by either party, including student decision, course or program cancellation, or school closure.
+The following policy will apply to all terminations for any reason, by either party, including student decision, course or program cancellation, or School closure.
 Any monies due the applicant or students shall be refunded within 30 days of official cancellation or withdrawal after the date the student becomes eligible for the refund.

+Sec.
+1603.3601.
 Cancellation & Settlement Policy

-The holder of a private beauty culture school license shall maintain a cancellation and settlement policy that provides a full refund of money paid by a student if the student:
+The holder of a private postsecondary school license shall maintain a cancellation and settlement policy that provides a full refund of money paid by a student if the student: